Once in a blue moon…

 Solar

+A lunar trifecta is a rare occurance where the moon is altered by three phenonminon at the same time, in this case, a supermoon, blue moon, and blood moon.
 This sort of “lunar trifecta” occurred on the 31st of January, for the first time in many decades.
 This means not only did a supermoon, blue moon, and blood moon (eclipse) occur, but they all happened at the same time.
 This was an amazing phenomenon, and many people were able to document the sight with videos and photos for those who were not able to see it themselves.

-While this lunar trifecta won’t happen for another few decades, blue moons, supermoons, and blood moons occur semi-regularly.
 Next time you have the chance to observe a moon phenomenon, make sure you unpack your folding chair, pull out your camera, and document the experience.

 Categories